awsdocs/aws-codebuild-user-guide/doc_source/sample-docker.md

 ENTRYPOINT ["/bin/HelloWorld"]
 ```

-## Adapting the Sample to Push the Image to Docker Hub<a name="sample-docker-docker-hub"></a>
+## Adapting the sample to push the image to Docker Hub<a name="sample-docker-docker-hub"></a>

-To push the Docker image to Docker Hub instead of Amazon ECR, modify this sample's code\.
+To push the Docker image to Docker Hub instead of Amazon ECR, edit this sample's code\.
+**Note**
+If you are using a version of Docker earlier than 17\.06, remove the `--no-include-email` option\.

 1. Replace these Amazon ECR\-specific lines of code in the `buildspec.yml` file:
-**Note**
-If you are using Docker prior to version 17\.06, remove the `--no-include-email` option\.

    ```
    ...